-In addition to meeting the above rules of combination, the candidate must also be able to evidence a minimum of 30 hours of practice.
-Practice need not involve working with groups of learners to achieve this qualification unless units are undertaken which specify that purpose.
-However, where candidates are working solely with individuals, a programme may also include support and preparation for working with groups.
+In addition to meeting the above rules of combination, the candidate must also be able to evidence a minimum of 100 hours of practice.
+Practice must involve working with groups of learners (as opposed to solely one to one tuition) to achieve this qualification.